edwards698/Seed-Studio-DigiSave/firmware/README.md

-# DigiSave Security & Automation System
+# DigiSave Banking & Security System

 ## Where to Buy Components